Horses In Motion

 NO MORE GUESSING! on site only..

-n it... and review the results.
+ride on it... and review the results.
 This system allows us to test ALL MAKES of saddles.
 We can also accuratly design a custom correction pad for you or by viewing the results help you with the padding that you currently own.

 The Beauty of this system is that it allows us to test a saddle in motion, with a rider !
 This is really the only way to know what is going on under your saddle.
 A horse standing square unframed, not MOVING will not have the same posture as one rounded up and MOVING with a RIDER!!